From Ebola to Coronavirus

 In times of increasing mobility, infections don’t stop at national borders either.
-Whether ebola, SARS or swine flu: no-one wants to imagine the consequences of an epidemic or even a pandemic.
+Whether ebola, SARS or coronavirus: wherever many people come together, there’s an increased risk of infection.
 That’s why it’s in the interest of public health to identify risk persons in large groups of people early.
 The operators of heavily frequented facilities such as airports, shopping malls or sports stadiums carry a special responsibility for disease prevention.

 With the new testo FeverDetection assistant, the thermal imagers testo 885/testo 890 are perfect for identifying potentially ill persons:

 - Reliable: up to 1280 x 960 pixels resolution (with testo SuperResolution) and good thermal sensitivity

 - Flexible: thanks to an HDMI interface for data transfer to an external screen, they can also be used in semi-stationary applications such as security checks

 - Easy: can be used by the most diverse staff, thanks to high level of user convenience For the purposes of fast training of security personnel and staff, we will soon be providing a video with step-by-step instructions